mcfnord/rml/src/dishonest.md

 ## Dishonest dad

-Key to the sexy news report
-is the fantastically false police report quoting Emily's dad, a retired fireman.
-His claims were particularly skillful, which is consistent with his enormous committment to telling big, bold lies.
-Like Lindquist, he is a severe narcissist, with a lifetime of experience emotionally abusing and manipulating people.
-(Emily said of him, "I love my dad, but he's really screwed up.")
+Key to the sexy news report is the fantastically false police report quoting Emily's dad, a retired fireman.
+His claims were particularly skillful.
 His credentials as a recent retiree of the fire department probably enhanced his believability with the interviewing officer.
 Here's a bit more about the actual nature of his honesty and credibility, from the Fire Chief:

 He's so dishonest that it's boring.
-A prosecutor shouldn't go to trial with such severe liars claiming to be victims.

 ## Excited G.A.L. in too deep

-For family law attorneys,
-the bar is pretty low.
+For family law attorneys, the bar is pretty low.
 In my criminal case in addition to Ms. Young's obvious dishonesty, the woman representing the child got in way too deep, and while not dishonest, very obviously violated the Rules of Professional Conduct.
 She cooperated with the police, which was her right, but then kept her involvement a secret from the custody judge.
-Her feeble, ignorant defense of her actions shows that she doesn't understand the basics of this transgression:
+Her feeble, ignorant defense of her actions shows that she doesn't understand the basics of this
+transgression:

 She must have read 200 pages of hostile accusations against me.
 Nowhere in any was there any accusation of